kel1y/Proteus-ALU-Project/README.md

-Download proteus to run this project, the files with .odt extensions contains how different chips were constructed!
+Download proteus to run this project, the files with .odt extensions contains how I constructed different chips with Karnaugh maps.